 Another important thing you should notice is the ability of a laser engraver to recognize the material.
 For instance, If you use a Glowforge laser engraver and buy glowforge material to engrave on, the engraver quickly recognizes the type of material by scanning its Barcode and adjusting the settings automatically.
 Such features reduce the risk of material wastage and enhance the engraving quality to an additional level.

-However, an engraver cannot recognize the material without any Barcode and that makes you dependent on materials from a particular company which might cost you higher.
+However, an engraver cannot recognize the material without any Barcode, which makes you dependent on materials from a particular company, which might cost you higher.